simonbraj/Prometheus-Monitoring-with-k8/README.md

 5. You can head over the homepage and select the metrics you need from the drop-down and get the graph for the time range you mention.
-An example graph for container memory utilization is shown below.